Health and Physical Education

 It is a requirement of all ACT schools to participate in two hours of moderate to vigourous physical movement and activity each week.
 In accordance with this we offer students two physical education lessons per week and a fitness program on each of the other three days.
 The purpose of the fitness program is to increase the students' flexibility, aerobic endurance, muscle tone and strength.
 During the phyiscal education lessons students participate in skill development programs that include modofied sport skills, clinics, dance, gymnastics and team games.

 St Benedict's run three major carnivals through the year: Swimming, Athletics and Cross Country.
 These are a part of our participation in the South Canberra Primary School Sport Association (SCPSSA).
 All students from Kindergarten to Year 6 participate in the Athletics and Cross Country carnivals whilst students from Years 2 to 6 participate in the Swimming Carnival.
 Kindergarten, Year 1 and all other non-swimmers participate in across the pool assisted swimming, water play activities and games at the Swimming Carnival.
 Where possible students are assisted with training for these events as a part of the PE and Fitness programs.

 Students are selected from these events to form a St Benedict's team at the South Canberra Carnivals.
 They may then be selected to represent South Canberra at the ACT Championships.

 Sports clinics are organised for children to learn about and have experience in a wide range of sports including Cricket, Rugby League, Aussie Rules, Softball, Netball, Baslketball, Orienteering, Tennis and Hockey.
-Students are involved in a minimum of two clinics during the course of the year.
+We aim to involve students in a minimum of two clinics during the course of the year.

 A Gymnastics Teacher is employed in Term 1 to run an intensive program for students from Years 3 to 6.
 Kindergarten to Year 2 receive an introductory program.

 Commencing in Kindergarten, children are introduced to our Perceptual Motor Program.
 This program, which extends to Years 1 and 2, is supported by trained teachers.